 - 6.1.
 This Annex was approved at the meeting of the FCI Herding Dogs Commission held in Interlaken (CH) on 23rd April 2017. - 6.2.
 These rules were approved by the FCI General Committee in Kiev, August 2018.
-They are valid as from 1st January 2018. - 6.3.
+They are valid as from 1st January 2018.
+The changes in bold and italic characters were approved by the FCI General Committee in Thuin, November 2018. - 6.3.
 In case of translation discrepancies, the English text is considered the original.